foobnix/LibreraReader/docs/wiki/what-is-new/8.0/index.md

 # 8.0

-By using the application you agree to [Privacy Policy](/wiki/PrivacyPolicy/)
+By using this app you agree to the terms of the [Privacy Policy](/wiki/PrivacyPolicy/)

 **General Improvements**